 For absences of more than three working days, an employee will be required to submit a statement from the attending healthcare provider (or some other written statement of the facts concerning the illness that is acceptable to the supervisor) upon returning to work.
 An employee who uses sick leave to care for a spouse, child or parent who does not reside with the employee and is not totally dependent on the employee, but needs the employee's care as a direct result of documented medical condition, must be able to provide a healthcare provider's statement concerning the spouse's, child's or parent's condition.
 It is within the discretion of the supervisor to require documentation concerning illnesses resulting in absences of three working days or less.

 3. Release to Return to Work

-Employees with identified medical conditions that may affect their ability to fulfill their job responsibilities must submit a healthcare provider's statement to their supervisor indicating they can safely return to work.
+An employee with an identified medical condition that may affect his or her ability to fulfill his or her job responsibilities must submit a healthcare provider's statement to his or her supervisor indicating he or she can safely return to work.

 4. Abuse of Sick Leave